rg90gomez_agassi

 16 % Agassi – 21 of 130

 The crucial moment of the 2-hour 31-minute match, came at 4-all in the 3rd set – Agassi [5] led 40/15 on serve, but lost two games in a row.
-Prior to the French Open ’90, Gomez didn’t play a Grand Slam semifinal (five major quarter-finals), even though he was among the best players of the 80s.
-Untypical match in terms of points won: Gomez won three games more, yet Agassi collected one point more.
-The 30-year-old Ecuadorian won just one more match at Slams losing five before his retirement.
+Prior to the French Open ’90, Gomez didn’t play a Grand Slam semifinal (five major quarter-finals), even though he belonged to the best players of the 80s.
+Untypical match in terms of points won: Gomez collected three games more, yet Agassi edged in total points won by one.
+“I have come here for 12 years, and I have been thinking about this moment,” Gomez said.
+“It just took too long.”
+The 30-year-old Ecuadorian [7] finished victorious in just one more match at Slams losing five before his retirement.

 Gomez’s route to the 21st title: